Climate Driver Update archive

 The four-month sequence of equatorial Pacific sub-surface temperature anomalies (to June 2022) shows a small area of weak cool anomalies persist in the far eastern equatorial Pacific for June, but warm anomalies dominate across the majority of the tropical subsurface.

-For the five days ending 3 July 2022, sub-surface temperatures along the equator were mostly close to average, with an area of warm anomalies in the east.
-In the eastern equatorial Pacific, temperatures were more than 3 degrees warmer than average between 50 m and 100 m depth in a region extending east of 130°W. Compared to two weeks ago, warm anomalies have increased in strength in the eastern equatorial Pacific.
-An area of weak warm anomalies also continues in the western end of the equatorial sub-surface, but the strength of anomalies there has decreased slightly compared to two weeks ago.
+For the five days ending 17 July 2022, sub-surface temperatures along the equator were mostly close to average, with an area of warm anomalies in the east.
+In the eastern equatorial Pacific, temperatures were more than 3 degrees warmer than average between 50 m and 100 m depth in a region extending east of 130°W, and more than 2 degrees warmer than average at 100m in depth in the far western Pacific.
+Compared to two weeks ago, these regions of warm anomalies have decreased in strength.
+An area of weak cool anomalies has expanded in size in the central tropical Pacific between 100 and 150 m depth when compared to two weeks ago.

-The Indian Ocean Dipole (IOD) index has been very close to or exceeded negative IOD thresholds (i.e. at or below −0.4 °C) over the past four weeks, meaning a negative IOD event is increasingly likely in 2022.
-All climate model outlooks surveyed indicate a negative IOD event is likely for the coming months.
-A negative IOD increases the chances of above average winter–spring rainfall for much of Australia.
-It also increases the chances of warmer days and nights for northern Australia.
+The Indian Ocean Dipole (IOD) index has been very close to or exceeded negative IOD thresholds (i.e. at or below −0.4 °C) over the past six weeks.
+If, as forecast, negative IOD thresholds are exceeded for the next fortnight, 2022 will be considered a negative IOD year.
+All climate model outlooks surveyed indicate negative IOD conditions are likely for the remainder of winter and spring.
+A negative phase of the IOD is associated with above average winter–spring rainfall for much of Australia.

-The 2021–22 La Niña event has ended.
-However, observations and climate model outlooks suggest La Niña may re-form later in 2022.
-As a result, the Bureau's ENSO Outlook status is at La Niña WATCH.
-La Niña WATCH means there is around a 50% chance of La Niña forming later in 2022.
-This is approximately double the normal likelihood.
+The Bureau's ENSO Outlook is at La Niña WATCH, meaning there is about a 50% chance (double the normal likelihood) of La Niña forming later in 2022.
 La Niña events increase the chance of above average winter–spring rainfall across much of northern and eastern Australia.

 Most climate models surveyed by the Bureau indicate ENSO is likely to remain neutral through the southern hemisphere winter.
-Four of the seven models surveyed by the Bureau suggest La Niña could return in spring, with the remaining three models persisting at neutral ENSO levels.
+But four of the seven models surveyed by the Bureau suggest La Niña could return in spring, with three models persisting at neutral ENSO levels.

-The Southern Annular Mode (SAM) index is currently positive, and while SAM values are expected to briefly return to neutral within the next week, neutral to positive values are generally anticipated for the remainder of July.
+The Southern Annular Mode (SAM) index is currently positive, with neutral to positive values forecast for the following three weeks.
 Positive SAM has a drying influence for parts of south-west and south-east Australia, while neutral SAM has little influence on Australian rainfall.

 Climate change continues to influence Australian and global climate.
 Australia's climate has warmed by around 1.47 °C for the 1910–2020 period.
 Southern Australia has seen a reduction of 10–20% in cool season (April–October) rainfall in recent decades.
 There has also been a trend towards a greater proportion of rainfall from high intensity short duration rainfall events, especially across northern Australia.

-Over the next few days SAM values are expected to briefly return to neutral, with neutral to positive values generally anticipated over the coming weeks.
+Over the next few days SAM values are expected to return to near neutral, with neutral to positive values generally anticipated over the coming weeks.

-Neutral SAM has little influence on Australian rainfall, while positive SAM has a drying influence for parts of south-west and south-east Australia.
+Neutral SAM has little influence on Australian rainfall, while positive SAM has a drying influence for parts of south-west and south-east Australia at this time of year.

 The El Niño–Southern Oscillation is currently neutral.
 However, some models suggest that La Niña may re-form during the southern hemisphere spring later in 2022.